-This policy is reviewed at least annually by the DSL and the headteacher.
+This policy is reviewed at least annually by the DSL and the Executive Headteacher and Head of School.
 This policy will be updated as needed to ensure it is up-to-date with safeguarding issues as they emerge and evolve, including any lessons learnt.